scalessec/Toast/README.markdown

 // basic usage
 [self.view makeToast:@"This is a piece of toast."];

-// toast with duration, title, and position
-[self.view makeToast:@"This is a piece of toast with a title."
+// toast with a specific duration and position [self.view makeToast:@"This is a piece of toast with a specific duration and position."
             duration:3.0
             position:CSToastPositionTop
-               title:@"Toast Title"
                style:nil];

-// toast with a specific duration and position [self.view makeToast:@"This is a piece of toast with an image."
-            duration:3.0
-            position:[NSValue valueWithCGPoint:CGPointMake(110, 110)]
-               style:nil];

 // toast with all possible options
 [self.view makeToast:@"This is a piece of toast with a title & image"
             duration:3.0
-            position:CSToastPositionBottom
+            position:[NSValue valueWithCGPoint:CGPointMake(110, 110)]
                title:@"Toast Title"
                image:[UIImage imageNamed:@"toast.png"]
                style:nil